-COVID-19 has placed and continues to place increased pressures on vulnerable children and families, while also significantly impacting the way social workers are able to interact with and support them.
-Across the country, social workers are adapting their approach and being creative to ensure they can still be there for those who need it most.
+COVID-19 has placed and continues to place increased pressures on disadvantaged children and families.
+Across the country, social workers have adapted their approach and are being creative to ensure they can still be there for those who need it most.

 Sadly, the impact of this crisis for child protection will likely be felt long after the threat of the virus itself has receded.
 This is why we continue to deliver the Frontline programme and our other work, while keeping the safety and wellbeing of our staff and stakeholders at the forefront of all of our decisions.

-We are continuing to support and develop our Frontline participants, including the 2020 Cohort who began the programme this month.
+We are continuing to support and develop our Frontline programme participants, including the 2020 Cohort who began the programme this summer.
 Like other organisations, we have adapted in response to the advice laid out by Public Health England, moving to online delivery of our programmes.
-Our newly-established online transition group has developed a range of innovative teaching approaches to provide an alternative and equally high-quality learning experience for all programme activities.
+Our online transition group has developed a range of innovative teaching approaches to provide an alternative and equally high-quality learning experience for all programme activities.

-We are also looking at where we can put new focus to offer the best support to the sector at this time.
+We have also looked at where we can put new focus to offer the best support to the sector at this time.
 We have run training sessions through the Fellowship on topics relevant to the lockdown, such as sexual abuse and violence within families.
 These sessions have been made available to all social workers, in addition to fellows.

 We will continue to communicate all relevant changes and updates directly to participants.